andrewtryder/WolframAlpha/README.md

     All of my plugins are free and opensource.
 When I first started out, one of the main reasons I was able to learn was due to other code out there.
 If you find a bug or would like an improvement, feel free to give me a message on IRC or fork and submit a pull request.
 Many hours do go into each plugin, so, if you're feeling generous, I do accept donations via Amazon.

-    Many hours go into coding all of my plugins.
 I'm always looking for future work, so if you are in need of a custom feature or plugin, contact me via GitHub or IRC.